mohisa302/classifier_android_app/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank [ProgrammingHut](https://youtu.be/gVJC1j2n9tE?feature=shared) for his tutorial 🙏
+I would like to thank [ProgrammingHut](https://www.youtube.com/@programming_hut) and  for his tutorials 🙏

 <p align="right">(<a href="#readme-top">back to top</a>)</p>